What is the Difference Between Insert Replacement Windows & Full-Frame Replacement Windows?

 Insert Replacement Windows

-80% of window replacement consists of removing an old window frame with its sashes and “inserting” a new window in its place.
-Insert windows are the most common because they are user-friendly and leave the interior and exterior trim undisturbed.
-You get beautiful, energy-efficient, replacement windows in the color and style you want, plus the job is finished and virtually maintenance-free from the moment the installers leave your home.
+80% of window replacements consist of removing the old window frame with its sashes and “inserting” a new window in its place.
+Insert windows are the most common because they are user-friendly and leave the existing interior and exterior trim undisturbed.
+What you’re left with are beautiful, energy-efficient, replacement windows in the color and style you want.
+And best of all, the job is finished and virtually maintenance-free from the moment the installers leave your home.

 Full-Frame Replacement Windows

-A full-frame window includes the exterior trim and windowsills and requires the interior window trim to be replaced as well.
-Following the installation, homeowners often have interior trim to paint or stain to bring the window installation to completion.
+Unlike insert replacement windows, full-frame windows include the exterior trim and windowsills and require the interior window trim to be replaced as well.
+Following the installation, homeowners can put the finishing touches on the window by painting or staining the interior trim.

 Full-Frame Replacement Window Installation

 During the installation of a full-frame replacement window, the entire window is removed, leaving only the rough opening like in new home construction.
 When might a full-frame window be a more viable option over an insert replacement window?
 A full-frame window installation is recommended when:

 - There is significant rot or deterioration to the exterior wood components of a window opening

 - The window is out of square (unlevel)

 - A larger window opening is desired or required